Charles Wakefield, finally free

-I did an archive search and discovered that Wakefield had been convicted of killing an off-duty Greenville County deputy and his father back in the 70s.
+I did an archive search and discovered that Wakefield had been convicted of killing off-duty Greenville County deputy Frank Looper and his father back in the 70s.
 He was tried and convicted faster than anyone I’ve ever seen.
 He was sentenced to death.
 His life was over.

 I got it all confirmed and then did what I thought made the most sense.
 I called the former police chief, Mike Bridges, who also happened to be one of the investigating officers who put Wakefield in prison.
 Bridges was outraged.
 I put him in front of a TV camera and let him fume, red-faced and vitriolic.
 The outrage grew.
 Within a few days, Wakefield’s parole had again been rescinded.
 He would not go free.

 I was so proud of myself.
 My discovery had resulted in a murderer staying in prison.
 It was a victory, I thought, for journalism.

 That’s when Eric Gottlieb showed up at my office.
 He was a New York attorney and about the only soul in the world who gave a damn about whether Charles Wakefield ever got out of prison.

 I’ll admit, I was suspicious of Gottlieb at first.
 Here was this attorney and documentary filmmaker who was helping out a guy that, for all I knew, had brutally murdered a narcotics officer and his father.